Teach n Go

 Understanding Different Types of School Schedules

 Different structures serve different goals.
-Here are the different types of school schedules.
+Here are the main types of school schedules.

 Traditional Period Schedule